We always try only to collect and hold information that we need for a particular function or activity. This may include collecting information for:

 When personal information is no longer required for carrying out our functions or activities, all reasonable steps are taken to destroy or ensure that the information is de-identified.
 This will apply unless we are required, under Australian law, to retain the personal information for a specified period of time.

-Diabetes Qualified regularly contacts members, non-members and supporters on our database through letters and email providing updates on our services.
+Diabetes Qualified regularly contacts members, non-members and subscibers on our database through letters and email providing updates on our services.

 You can choose to ‘opt-out’ of receiving direct marketing.
-Direct marketing communications include surveys, research opportunities, fundraising campaigns and support group information.
+Direct marketing communications include surveys, research opportunities, and general information.

 When you fill out your Membership application form, you automatically opt-in to receive direct marketing communication.